 In most empirical research papers, sample variance or standard deviation estimates are typically reported alongside means to indicate dispersion in the data.
 For example, if a sample has a reported age of M(SD) = 21.05(2.11) we know this sample is both younger and more homogeneous than another sample with reported M(SD) = 42.78(17.83).

-Similar to the estimate of the mean in the data, there is sampling error in the estimated variance in the data (i.e., dispersion of the variance).
+Similar to the estimate of the mean in the data, there is sampling error in the estimated variance in the data.
 The sampling error of the estimated variance is inversely related to the sample size.
 For example, under the assumption of normality the sampling error of a given standard deviation can be estimated as σ/√2n (p.
 351, Yule 1922), where n is the sample size of the group.
 Additionally, if an observed random variable x is normally distributed, the standardized variance of x in sample j is χ2-distributed (p.
 445; Hogg and Tanis 2001); that is

 var(x)∼ χ2nj−1 (7.3) nj −1